-As a vehicle changes direction due to steering input, a lateral force causes the vehicle to lean in the opposite direction which, typically due to a combination of a high centre of gravity, speed, load shift and steering input, can result in a vehicle rollover event.
+As a vehicle changes direction due to steering input, a lateral force causes the vehicle to lean in the opposite direction which may result in a vehicle rollover event (typically due to a combination of a high center of gravity, speed, load shift and steering input).

 You cannot change the Laws of Physics, so what can you do?